ctmm-initiative/ctmmEarth/README.md

        simulation_icons = TRUE,
        num_simulations = 10))
 ## Arguments
-animals = Telemetry objects for each animal.
+DATA = Telemetry object containing the animals.

 CTMM = Movement model fitted to each animal, listed in the same order as Animals provided.